shizunge/endlessh-go/README.md

 ## Usage

+Endlessh-go offers two methods of configuration:

+### CLI Arguments

+By using command-line interface (CLI) arguments, you can configure Endlessh-go.
+By default, a few CLI arguments are already set.

 `./endlessh-go --help`

 ```
 Usage of ./endlessh-go
   -alsologtostderr
-        log to standard error as well as files
+        Log to standard error as well as files
+  -config_file string
+        Path to configuration file
   -conn_type string
         Connection type.
 Possible values are tcp, tcp4, tcp6 (default "tcp")
   -enable_prometheus